Department website: https://www.isu.edu/psych/

 |Applied Behavior Analysis, Minor||Minor|

 Psychology is defined as the science of behavior and conscious experience.
-Its domain ranges from the natural to the social sciences and includes such diverse topics as brain function, sensation and perception, learning and cognition, development, personality, and social behavior.
+Its domain ranges from the natural to the social sciences and includes such diverse topics as brain function, learning and cognition, development, personality, social behavior, and psychological disorders.

 Undergraduates in psychology will display competence in the following areas: